Olivertrain1221/Aston_martin/README.md

 #### GSpread
 I also added in the GSpread function which allowed me to link the API for google sheets into the file so I could sucessfully create a live leaderboard that would change on every players input.

-#### Deployment
+## Deployment
 The site was deployed via Heroku, and the live link can be found here - [Aston Martin Quiz Heroku](https://aston-martin-quiz.herokuapp.com)
 The project was developed utilising a Code Institute provided template.
 During the development of the project the template was updated to increase functionality.
 I switched over to the new template mid project which you can see within the commit history.
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.
 Project Deployment
 To deploy the project through Heroku I followed these steps:
 * Sign up / Log in to Heroku
 * From the main Heroku Dashboard page select 'New' and then 'Create New App'
-* Give the project a name - I entered Calcio-Jack and select a suitable region, then select create app.
+* Give the project a name - I entered Aston_Martin_Quiz and select a suitable region, then select create app.
 The name for the app must be unique.
 * This will create the app within Heroku and bring you to the deploy tab.
 From the submenu at the top, navigate to the settings tab.
 * This next step is required for creating the app when using the CI Python Deployment Template.
 If you created your own program without using the CI Template, you might not need to add a config var.
 * In the config vars section select the reveal config vars button.
 This will display the current config vars for the app, there should be nothing already there.